 These results reinforce The Royal School's reputation for strong academic progress, a robust value-added education and high individual achievement.

-The majority of Sixth Form students will study three subjects at A Level.
+The majority of Sixth Form students study three subjects at A Level.
 In addition, students take the Extended Project Qualification (EPQ), being taught the necessary skills during the Lower Sixth year.
 The EPQ is taught through lessons, lectures, debates and tutor/student-led discussions.
 As such, it prepares students for the different teaching styles adopted by tutors at higher education colleges and universities.